skiptools/skip-ui/README.md

 }
 ```

-Note that `.material3TopAppBar` involves API that Compose deems experimental, so to do so you have to add the following to your `View` declaration:
+Note that `.material3TopAppBar` involves API that Compose deems experimental, so you must add the following to any `View` where you use it:

 ```swift
 // SKIP INSERT: @OptIn(androidx.compose.material3.ExperimentalMaterial3Api::class)